Updated November 2018

 Roast lamb or suckling pig are all popular choices for Christmas eve or Christmas day dinner.
 With sides of tapas and lots of ham, cheese and pate.

 Turron is the Christmas treat everyone in Spain has.
-It’s a sweet, chewy, type of nougat traditionally made from egg whites, almonds and honey.
+It’s a sweet, chewy or soft, type of nougat traditionally made from egg whites, almonds and honey.
 You can get lots of different fillings and flavours now like chocolate truffle, praline or whiskey.

 Marzipan is also a popular sweet and is molded into shapes and little characters or animals.